101 – Huron University College at Western University

 About Huron at Western University

 Huron is the founding institution of Western University.
-For more than 155 years, Huron has delivered an elite, yet accessible, university experience that contributes to its legacy of world-renowned alumni who revolutionize the sectors they work within.
+For more than 155 years, we have delivered an elite, yet accessible, university experience that continues to build upon a network of world-renowned alumni who revolutionize the sectors they work within.
 This long-standing affiliation with Western University gives Huron students full access to Western’s facilities, clubs and athletics programs.
-Huron students earn a Western degree with a Huron distinction, while benefitting from the one-on-one mentorship and integrated, personalized learning experiences only Huron’s large faculty-to-student ratio can provide.
+Earn a Western degree with a Huron distinction, while benefitting from the one-on-one mentorship and integrated, personalized learning experiences only Huron’s large faculty-to-student ratio and small class sizes can provide.

 Our Student Population

-- A diverse population of students from across Canada and across the world.
+- Has a diverse population of students from across Canada and across the world.

 Programs and Academic Choices

-Through the Faculty of Arts and Social Science and Faculty of Theology, Huron students may combine a Huron program with a minor, major or specialization from another Huron program or a major or minor within the faculties offered at Western University, Brescia University College or King’s University College.
-Huron students, therefore, have almost limitless possibilities for program combinations.
+Through the Faculty of Arts and Social Science and Faculty of Theology, you may combine a Huron program with a minor, major or specialization from another Huron program or a major or minor within the faculties offered at Western University, Brescia University College or King’s University College.
+You have almost limitless possibilities for program combinations and exposure to countless world-renowned scholars in various areas of specialization.

 - Management & Organizational Studies